Samuel Barron (1809–1888)

-Samuel Barron (November 28, 1809 – February 26, 1888) was a United States, and later Confederate naval officer, acting as a representative in Europe for the Confederacy during the American Civil War.
+Samuel Barron (November 28, 1809 – February 26, 1888) was an American naval officer who served in the U.S. Navy and later for the Confederate States Navy.
+He also served in politics by acting as a representative in Europe for the Confederacy during the American Civil War.

 Early life and career

 Born to a prominent military family in Hampton, Virginia, Barron was entered into the US Navy at age two on January 1, 1812 (presumably because his father, Commodore Samuel Barron (1765-1810), had commanded the nearby naval base).
 In 1820, Barron began serving as a midshipman.
 He rose through the ranks and was commissioned a lieutenant on March 3, 1827.
 He was promoted to commander on July 15, 1847 during the Mexican–American War.

 Commanding the USS John Adams from 1849 to 1853, Barron was made a captain in September 1855.
 He then was captain of the steam frigate USS Wabash, whose crew included George Dewey, from 1858 until 1859.
 He was appointed chief of the Bureau of Detail in 1860, and thus held considerable influence within the US Navy.
 Following Lincoln's inauguration the following year, he was suspected of attempting to gain control over the Department of the Navy.